OpenFn/collections-demo-tng/README.md

 Don't forget to source your shell.

-Note that you can also pass `--lightning-url <www>` and `--token <abc>` to each command, if you're going to be working with different deployments.
+Note that you can also pass `--lightning <www>` and `--token <abc>` to each command, if you're going to be working with different deployments.

 If you've set everything up correctly, you should be able run this and get no data back: